 Book your place on a popular full-day walking tour of Buenos Aires in English.

-Day 26: Visit the inspiring Museo Evita
+Day 26: Visit Museo Evita and Recoleta Cemetery

+In Buenos Aires, you can visit Museo Evita to learn all about President Juan Perón’s wife Eva Perón, known as Evita.
 This museum tells her story through proud quotes from her autobiography, her stylish designer outfits and her work to improve the rights and lifestyles of women, children and the poorest communities in Argentina.

 Eva Perón’s body is buried in the city’s Recoleta cemetery.
-You can walk along avenues of grand Gothic tombs or take an organised walking tour.
+Intricate, symbolic stone-masonry and wrought ironwork decorate these mausoleums, which belong to some of Buenos Aires’ most wealthy and accomplished families.In the afternoon, walk along its avenues of grand Gothic tombs or take an organised walking tour.

 Don’t miss out – book your place on a guided walking tour of Recoleta cemetery in English.